Lobaro/docs/docs/lorawan-sensors/edl21-opto-lorawan/firmware.md

 **Downloads:**

+!!! warning "WARNING"
-WARNING: when upgrading from Versions <0.4.1 to 0.4.1 or higher:
+    When upgrading from Versions <0.4.1 to 0.4.1 or higher:
     Due to changes in the generation of the LoRaWAN parameters the default values for `JoinEUI` and `AppKey` will change if you use the `Restore Default` function in the `Lobaro Maintenance Tool` in order to reset the configuration.

-* [app-edl21-opto-0.1.0+LoRa.hex](firmware/app-edl21-opto-0.4.1+LoRa.hex) New Opto-Head Version (round) [current release]
+* [app-edl21-opto-0.4.1+LoRa.hex](firmware/app-edl21-opto-0.4.1+LoRa.hex) New Opto-Head Version (round) [current release]

 * [app-edl21-opto-0.2.0+LoRa.hex](firmware/app-edl21-opto-0.2.0+LoRa.hex) Old Opto-Head Version (square)